vmware-tanzu/sonobuoy/site/content/docs/main/airgap.md

 The end-to-end tests use a number of different images across multiple registries.
 When running the `e2e` plugin, you must provide a mapping that details which custom registries should be used instead of the public registries.

+If you need only a single, custom registry, use the `--e2e-repo` flag to specify that all test registry should be set to the same, given value.

-This mapping is a YAML file which maps the registry category to the corresponding registry URL.
+If you need multiple registries, you must provide a mapping that the upstream Kubernetes tests understand.
+It is provided via a YAML file which maps the registry category to the corresponding registry URL.
 The keys in this file are specified in the Kubernetes test framework.
 The tests for each minor version of Kubernetes use a different set of registries so the mapping you create will depend on which Kubernetes version you are testing against.